-The table below provides a reconciliation of net loss under IFRS in the consolidated financial statements to Adjusted EBITDA for the three months, and year ended September 30, 2020.
+The table below provides a reconciliation of net loss under IFRS in the unaudited condensed consolidated interim financial statements to Adjusted EBITDA for the three months ended December 31, 2020.
 Management believes that these non-IFRS measures are useful in assessing the performance of the Company's ongoing operations and its ability to generate cash flows to funds its cash requirements from period to period.
-The adjusting items below are considered to be outside of the Company's ongoing operating results, and these items can distort the trends associated with the Company's ongoing performance, even though some of those expenses may recur.
+The adjusting items below are considered to be outside of the Company's core operating results, and these items can distort the trends associated with the Company's ongoing performance, even though some of those expenses may recur.